 Do you use a reliable buying model to understand your profitability accurately?
 You should know on a monthly basis what percentage of your total sales goes to expenses (utilities, rent, packaging), and what percentage goes to new merchandise.
 If you know these two percentages, you’re more than halfway to turning a profit.

-Evaluate the Personnel in Your Store
+Evaluate the Store Personnel

 How does your personnel affect morale and sales?
 Often the evidence of a strong manager is small turnover.
-Great retailers typically have a staff who has worked with them for a long time.
+Great retailers typically have staff who has worked with them for a long time.

 However, consistently compromising with an employee can be unhealthy, and sometimes retailers need to let difficult personnel go.